hankshyu/Advanced-Programming-in-the-UNIX-Environment/HW4/README.md

 # Simplified Scriptable Instruction Level Debugger
 - You have to implement a simple instruction-level debugger that allows a user to debug a program interactively at the assembly instruction level.
-You can implement the debugger by using the ptrace interface.
+- You can implement the debugger by using the ```ptrace(2)``` interface.
 - Your program should read user commands from either user inputs (by default) or a predefined script (if -s option is given).
 Please check the demonstration section for the sample input and the corresponding output for more details about the implementation.
 The usage of this homework is:
     ```usage: ./hw4 [-s script] [program]```
 - The commands you have to implement are summarized as follows: